Metrics Analysis

 The above template is for gRPC services instrumented with go-grpc-prometheus.

-If your Prometheus API requires basic authentication, you can create a secret in the same namespace as the MetricTemplate
+If your Prometheus API requires basic authentication, you can create a secret in the same namespace as the MetricTemplate with the basic-auth credentials:

-Then reference the secret in the MetricTemplate
+Then reference the secret in the MetricTemplate:

 You can create custom metric checks using the Datadog provider.